xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

     <img src="/assets/images/its/its-card.jpg" alt="gold standard meme" width="100%">
  </p>

 ### When A/B test is not an option

-The gold standard for statistically assert the effectiveness of an intervention is the randomized controlled experiment and its simplified online variant: the A/B testing.
+The gold standard for statistically assert the effectiveness of an intervention is the randomized controlled experiment and its simplified online variant: the **A/B testing**.

+---

+ 📝
+---

 They are easy to understand, easy to setup (great free tools and libraries easily available) and when correctly designed they rule out any covariate differences between the groups.